csicar/assember-compiler/README.md

 an assembler to opcode compiler for minecraftmonkey 16bit cpu

 #usage
-+write the assember code down on the right side.
+* write the assember code down on the right side.
-+the output will turn into a repesentation of the input busses that you already know (color sceme etc.)
+* the output will turn into a repesentation of the input busses that you already know (color sceme etc.)

 #contribute